Marry in The Drenagh House & Estate

 This 17th-century house is among those unique wedding venues in Northern Ireland that went through several transformations to make them a perfect location for destination weddings.
 When you choose to get married here, you can bring up to 80 guests with you in the Ballinluig function room for an intimate wedding celebration.
 If you have up to 230 guests, the Kilmore House’s marquee can accommodate your larger group for both the ceremony and reception.
 There’s also a luxury pavilion with a patio extension for weddings with over 200 guests.
 What’s more is that the Kilmore Country House offers on-site sleeping accommodations for 35 people, providing the ultimate comfort and convenience for you and your loved ones.

-The Tree House in Belfast
+Marry in the Tree House in Belfast

 The last of our favorite unique wedding venues in Northern Ireland is the Tree House in Belfast.
 It only holds up to 70 guests, making it the perfect location for the most intimate of wedding ceremonies.
 You can hire it exclusively for your event, but unlike the other sites we’ve mentioned above, the Tree House in Belfast offers a more relaxed and urban ambiance, being an indoor restaurant type of wedding venue.